rjaros/kvision/Module.md

 # Package pl.treksoft.kvision.core

 KVision core classes.
-This includes base interfaces for all components, basic CSS enums (for colors, borders and backgrounds) and the main Widget class.
+This includes base interfaces for all components, CSS enums (for colors, borders, backgrounds, fonts, text and position) and the main Widget class.

 # Package pl.treksoft.kvision.data